MichaelCoding124/MichaelCoding124/README.md

 - Open-source projects and collaboration
 - Writing detailed guides and documentation

-## 📚 Student Life
-Always learning!
-I enjoy experimenting with new languages, frameworks, and hacking games/consoles to learn how things work.

 ## 📫 How to Reach Me
 - [GitHub](https://github.com/MichaelCoding124)
 - Feel free to open issues or pull requests on my projects!